darrenmessenger/cookbook/README.md

 This project was deployed through Heroku.

 Following steps were taken to deploy the website:

+In app.py I changed debug=True to debug=False as debug=True is used for debugging during development. debug=False is is for deployment to a production server.

 In Cloud9 open up a command line and type ‘heroku’.
 That will show that heroku is already installed.

 Type ‘heroku login -i’ to login to your heroku account.
 Type ‘heroku apps’ to show the apps in your account.